Sakrac/Step6502/README.md

 ##Fixes

+* Syncronizing registers and memory before returning to Vice after monitor mode (either by entering x or g in Vice Monitor or by hitting the C= button while Vice is in monitor mode)
 * Added Vice Breakpoints and Symbols (add_label) synchronization when connecting with Vice.
 * Additional keyboard input fixes.
 * F5/F8/F9/F11/Shift-F5/Shift-F11 is not handled globally in the code so you can step while the window focus is outside of the code view.